Sarfeher/server-mindset-server-client/tasks.md

 Answer the following questions.

 - What is the Status Code of the response?
+  200 OK
 - What do you see in the body?
+  JSON file
 - How do we now what is the "format" of the body?
+  Content- type
 - Can you create a new HTTP request to get the image of the character?
+  GET and the img URL

 ### Background materials